 - 1872: Wenona

 - 1906 & 1909: Lake Superior

-The rigid nature of the bedrock that runs throughout the Midwest allows seismic waves to travel to areas far and away, often over state lines.
+The rigid nature of the bedrock that runs throughout the Midwest allows seismic waves to travel across the region.
 The bigger the magnitude, the further away the earthquake can be felt.
-This means that the epicenter of an earthquake doesn't have to occur in Michigan for it to cause ground shake here.

 For example, faults within the New Madrid Seismic Zone were responsible for a series of earthquakes in 1811 and 1812 that managed to shake the ground in Michigan.
-In fact, ground shake in Detroit from the earthquakes was felt as a V on the Mercalli Earthquake Intensity Scale, a measure of Seismic intensity.
+The ground shakes in Detroit from those quakes was felt as a V.

 - 1870: An earthquake originated in the Saint Lawrence Valley in between Montreal and Quebec in Canada.

-- 1886: An earthquake originated in Charleston, South Carolina, where it registered a magnitude 7.3 and was felt as intensity X. In Detroit, it was felt as an intensity II-III, while in Chicago it was felt as an intensity V.
+- 1886: An earthquake originated in Charleston, South Carolina, where it registered a magnitude 7.3 and was intensity X. In Detroit, it was an intensity II-III, while in Chicago it was an intensity V.

 - 1895: A major earthquake originated in Charleston, Missouri.

 - 1925: An earthquake originated in the St. Lawrence River region in Quebec, Canada.
 It was felt in Grand Rapids as an intensity V.

 - 1935: An earthquake registering 6.1 on the magnitude scale originated in Timiskaming Quebec.
 Ground shake in Mt.
 Clemens and Port Huron was an intensity V.